 Set your standards for what's okay in the home and out of the home and stick to them.

 Oh, and kids?
 You're welcome.
 Just don't abuse the privilege.

 Side note from Ashley: Damn right, that's an affiliate link to the book in the post.
 We like it and believe in it, which is why we're sharing it with you.
-Yes, pennies will be paid to Lies About Parenting if you purchase a copy.
+Yes, pennies will be paid to Lies About Parenting if you purchase a copy, at no extra cost to you.
 (Full disclosure and all that jazz.)